 Performance of Hong Kong Spectacles Exports

-Hong Kong was the world’s third largest exporter of spectacles and frames after the Chinese mainland and Italy in 2015, according to the latest available data.
-In the first five months of 2017, Hong Kong’s total exports of spectacles, lens and frames increased 7% year-on-year to HK$8.9 billion.
-During the period, exports to the EU and the US, the two largest markets with a combined share of 58%, fell 1% and 3% year-on-year, respectively.
-However, exports to the Chinese mainland and Australia, the next two major markets, rose by 36% and 79%, respectively, in January-May 2017.
+Hong Kong was the world’s third largest exporter of spectacles and frames after the Chinese mainland and Italy in 2016, according to the latest available data.
+In the first half of 2018, Hong Kong’s total exports of spectacles, lens and frames decreased 2% year-on-year to HK$10.4 billion.
+During the period, exports to the EU and the US, the two largest markets with a combined share of more than 60%, while the former fell by 1% and the latter rose by 3% year-on-year, respectively.
+However, exports to the Chinese mainland and Australia, the next two major markets, showed a slide of 26% and a surge of 43%, respectively, in January-June 2018.

-By major category, spectacles and goggles, and frames and mountings, took up the largest share to account for a total of more than 82% in the first five months of 2017.
-On the other hand, the other two major categories, lenses and parts for frames and mountings, saw their combined market share edging up from 14% in 2016 to 18% in January-May 2017.
+By major category, spectacles and goggles, and frames and mountings, took up the largest share to account for a total of 84% in the first six months of 2018.
+On the other hand, the next two major categories, lenses and parts for frames and mountings, saw a 16% slide and a 14% growth, respectively, in January-June 2018.